grafana/grafana/style_guides/themes.md

 This document provides an overview of how themes are implemented and how to use them.
-Text taken from #15235
+Text taken from PR #15235

 ## Core changes

-This PR introduces JS as a primary source of theme variables for Grafana.
+JS is the primary source of theme variables for Grafana.
 Theme definitions are located in `@grafana/ui/themes` directory.

 #### Themes are implemented in pure js.